Advocaat: Types and uses

 In the export variety both parts of the eggs are used.
-The best known cocktail using advocaat is the Snowball: a mixture of advocaat, sparkling lemonade and sometimes (although this is not required) lime juice that is often consumed at Christmas time.
+A popular cocktail using advocaat is the Snowball: a mixture of advocaat, sparkling lemonade and sometimes (although this is not required) lime juice that is often consumed at Christmas time.
 Another is the Fluffy duck, made with rum.
 Another advocaat-based beverage is the Bombardino, a drink commonly found in Italian ski resorts, particularly the Italian Alps, made by mixing advocaat, brandy, and whipped cream.

 Related drinks

 The Polish equivalent, ajerkoniak (eier 'eggs' and cognac), is based on vodka instead of brandy, despite what the name may suggest.